Customer Service Representative Resume Guide + Tips + Example

 Work history

-List it in reverse-chronological order and add the company names, locations and dates of employment.
-For every job, include a bulleted list of three measurable accomplishments, like amount of cases handled, sales goals reached, customer satisfaction improvement percentage, and any initiative you’ve created.
+This section outlines your previous and current work history, including job titles, company names, dates of employment and a description of your responsibilities and achievements.
+Craft this list in reverse-chronological order, starting with your most recent job experience.
+For every job, include a bulleted list of three measurable accomplishments, like the number of cases handled, sales goals reached, customer satisfaction improvement percentage, and any initiative you’ve created.

 Education

-A resume for customer service representative should have an education section by using bullet points.
+A resume for a customer service representative should have an education section using bullet points.
+Prepare this list in reverse-chronological order, starting with your most recent education experience.
 Include the educational institution’s name, the degree conferred and graduation year.
 Omit the graduation date if it has been over 10 years.
-If you did not attend college, list your high school and any other post-high school course you’ve completed.
+You can add specializations, GPA or relevant coursework in this section if you did not attend college, list your high school and any other post-high school courses you’ve completed.

 Here’s a short list of action words for a resume of customer service representative: